-Staple line leakages are the most serious complications of this procedure.
-Signs and symptoms of a leakage include elevated body temperature, severe abdominal pain, a high pulse rate, chills and fatigue.
+And Staple line leakages are the most serious complications of this procedure.
+Signs and symptoms of a leakage include:

-A timely and successful intervention of your doctor is the key to the treatment of a potential leakage.
-The detection and treatment of a leakage is quite easy for an experienced bariatric surgeon.
+A Timely and successful intervention of your doctor is the key to the treatment of potential leakage.
+The detection and treatment of leakage are quite easy for an experienced bariatric surgeon.
 However, such complications will prolong the healing process.

-Rapid gastric emptying, also called ‘Dumping Syndrome’ may occur as a result of very rapid passage of food, particularly sugar into the small intestines.
+also called ‘Dumping Syndrome’ may occur as a result of the very rapid passage of food, particularly sugar into the small intestines.

 Symptoms of dumping syndrome appear 10 to 30 minutes after the food intake and include abdominal pain, cramps, and diarrhea.
 Dumping Syndrome may be avoided by eating smaller meals and limiting high-sugar food.

 In addition, Patients should undergo blood tests regularly after the surgery to check if such deficiencies to the complications mentioned above.